Butternut Pumpkin and Coconut Soup

 - 1 pinch saffron

-- Scoop out the squash flesh and put it into the Vitamix container along with the remaining ingredients and secure lid.
+- Scoop out the pumpkin flesh and put it into the Vitamix container along with the remaining ingredients and secure lid.

 - Select Variable 1.